Pilot (The X-Files): Pre-production

 When conceiving the episode, Chris Carter wanted to "scare people's pants off."
-A noted influence on the episode's conception was Kolchak: The Night Stalker, a series from the 1970s.
-This led to an idea of two agents investigating paranormal events.
+A notable influence on the episode's conception was Kolchak: The Night Stalker, a series from the 1970s.
+This led to the idea of two agents investigating paranormal events.
 When creating the characters of Fox Mulder and Dana Scully, Carter decided to play against established stereotypes, making the male character a believer and the female a skeptic, as the latter role had traditionally been a male one on television.

-When casting the actors for the two main parts, Carter had difficulties finding an actress for Scully.
+When casting the actors for the two main roles, Carter had difficulty finding an actress for Scully.
 When he cast Gillian Anderson for the part, the Fox network wanted to replace her.
 Carter believed they responded negatively towards the casting because "she didn't have the obvious qualities that network executives have come to associate with hit shows."
 During Anderson's audition, Carter felt that she was a "terrific actress," and in a later interview, he noted: "She came in and read the part with a seriousness and intensity that I knew the Scully character had to have and I knew [...] she was the right person for the part."
-David Duchovny on the other hand, was met with more positive response from Fox, Carter even saying he was an "early favorite."
+David Duchovny, on the other hand, was met with a more positive response from Fox, with Carter even saying he was an "early favorite."
 William B. Davis, who made his first appearance as the recurring villain The Smoking Man in this episode, had originally auditioned for a larger part in the episode, saying, "I auditioned for the senior FBI agent who had three lines.
 I didn't get that part—I got the part with no lines."